Everything You Need To Know About Pumpkin

 To Roast for a purée: Preheat oven to 350ºF.
 Cut pumpkins in half, scoop out seeds and stringy membrane and place them cut-side down on a lined baking sheet.
 Roast for about 90 minutes, until they give way easily when poked with a fork.
 Remove from oven and let cool, then scoop out the flesh and mash or purée until smooth.

 To Roast for eating: Preheat oven to 350ºF.
 Cut the pumpkin in half and scoop out seeds and stringy membrane.
 Peel the skin with a sharp knife and cut into even cubes.
 Drizzle some olive oil on top with your choice of seasoning.
 Try some brown sugar and cinnamon to coat or something spicy like chili or Cajun spice.
 Bake for about 20 minutes, flip the chunks and then bake again until fork tender.
-Serve as a side for dinner or incorporate into a recipe.
+Serve as a side for dinner or incorporate into a recipe, like soup or risottos.

 To Microwave: Cut the pumpkin in half.
 Remove seeds and stringy membrane.
 Peel the skin with a sharp knife and cut into even cubes.
 Place in a glass or microwave-safe dish with 1 cup of water and cover with microwave-safe wrap.
-Cook on HIGH until tender, about 15-20 minutes.
+Cook on HIGH until tender, about 15 to 20 minutes.
 Scoop the flesh from the skin and mash or purée until smooth.

 To Boil: Cut the pumpkin in half.
 Remove seeds and stringy membrane.
 Peel the skin with a sharp knife and cut into even cubes.
 Place cubes in a pot and cover with water.
 Boil until fork-tender.
 Drain, and mash or purée until smooth.

-- For the ultimate pumpkin purée – make it yourself!
-Then use it to bake a batch of pumpkin pies at once!
-Enjoy one and freeze the rest for a fall treat anytime of the year!
+- For the ultimate pumpkin purée – make it yourself.
+Use it at once to bake a batch of pumpkin pies.
+You can enjoy one now and freeze the rest for a fall treat anytime of the year.

 - Do you have leftover pumpkin purée?
 Use it as an egg or oil replacement in almost any cake recipe.
 Switch out ¼ cup of purée for each egg or an equal amount of purée instead of oil.
 This will add a delicious pumpkin flavour and a moist crumb to your cake.